vamsi560/uw-workbench/WEBSOCKET_IMPLEMENTATION.md

 ## 🚀 **Overview**

-This implementation adds real-time WebSocket functionality to your FastAPI backend, allowing the frontend to receive instant updates when new work items are created or status changes occur.
+This implementation adds real-time updates to your FastAPI backend.
+It supports:

+- WebSockets (for platforms that support them)
+- Server-Sent Events (SSE) for Vercel compatibility

 ## 📁 **Files Added/Modified**